-Happy Tails Farm & Rescue: Angels Of Mercy
+Happy Tails Farm & Rescue: Angels of mercy

 Although it's illegal to slaughter horses in the U.S., auctions held in our countries often sell to dealers who then send the horses to other countries to be killed, often for human consumption.

-"They slaughter the horses in Canada and Mexico, and then they're shipped overseas to Europe and Asia, and I guess it's a delicacy," Paszek said with disgust.
+"They slaughter the horses in Canada and Mexico, and then they're shipped overseas to Europe and Asia, and I guess it's a delicacy," Paszek said.

 There are however efforts being made to block those loopholes.
 An amendment passed recently called the SAFE Act of 2021, would permanently ban the slaughter of horses for human consumption in the United States as well as prohibit the export of live horses to Mexican and Canadian slaughterhouses to be sold overseas.
 The legislation has received bipartisan support.